Icinga/icinga2/doc/03-monitoring-basics.md

 ### User Runtime Macros <a id="user-runtime-macros"></a>

-The following custom attributes are available in all commands that are executed for
+The following custom variables are available in all commands that are executed for
 users:

   Name                   | Description